The Guild (web series): Musical adaptation

 Felicia Day revealed at MCM Comic Con London in October 2023 that she was working on a stage musical adaptation of The Guild.
-The project, produced by Day and Tom Lenk and featuring a book by Allison Frasca, music by Mark Schenfisch, and lyrics by Sam Balzac, will have its first staged reading at Dynasty Typewriter on February 23, 2025.
-The cast will include Day reprising her role as Codex, Phil LaMarr as Vork, Kirsten Vangsness as Clara, Anjali Bhimani as Avinashi, Rama Vallury as Zaboo, Lauren Lopez as Tink, and Joey Richter as Bladezz.
+The project, produced by Day and Tom Lenk and featuring a book by Allison Frasca, music by Mark Schenfisch, and lyrics by Sam Balzac, had its first staged reading at Dynasty Typewriter on February 23, 2025.
+The cast included Day reprising her role as Codex, Phil LaMarr as Vork, Kirsten Vangsness as Clara, Anjali Bhimani as Avinashi, Rama Vallury as Zaboo, Lauren Lopez as Tink, and Joey Richter as Bladezz.

+A second reading took place at The Other Palace in London for four performances from February 10 to 12, 2026, as part of MTFestUK.
+For the performance, the show was drastically shortened from 98 minutes to an hour.
+Day and Bhimani reprised their roles, joined by Cavin Cornwall as Vork, Day as Codex, Iván Fernández González as Bladezz, Emma Lindars as Clara, Emily Ooi as Tink, and Nuwan Hugh Perera as Zaboo.

+Feature Film

+In April 2026 it was announced that a script for a reunion movie had been written, and that a crowd funding campaign would be launched on Kickstarter later in the year.
+The film's title was revealed as The Guild: Ren Faire'd when the campaign went live on 20th July, surpassing its target with over $2.5 million pledged within the first 24 hours.
+With 38 hours remaining, the campaign broke the Guinness book of world records to be the highest crowdfunding movie in history.

 Production notes

 Season 1

 The Guild was originally intended to be a pilot episode for a TV series, but Felicia Day was advised that it would be much more suited for a web series.
 The show changed its format and script to fit a web series.
 The first episode "Wake-Up Call" premiered on YouTube on July 27, 2007.
 After the first three episodes, the group ran out of money; but a link to Day's PayPal brought enough donations to fund "Cheesybeards" and "Rather Be Raiding".
 The first season ended on May 15, 2008, consisting of 10 episodes and two specials (including the Christmas special, "Christmas Raid Carol").

 The Guild season 1 DVD was released on Amazon.com on May 19, 2009.
 For Canadian audiences, it was bundled with season 2, released on September 29, 2009, also available on Amazon.com.